-The Digital Projects unit, a part of the Electronic Resources and Information Technologies (ERIT) Department, is responsible for the digitiaztion of primary source materials and other hitorical and archival resources both within the University Libraries and for external keepers of unique historical material, including UNCG faculty and local cultural heritage organizations.
+The Digital Projects unit, a part of the Electronic Resources and Information Technologies (ERIT) Department, is responsible for the digitization of primary source materials and other historical and archival resources, both within the University Libraries and for external keepers of unique historical material, including UNCG faculty and local cultural heritage organizations.

 Currently staffed by three full-time employees, two employees shared with other departments, and several student assistants, the Digital Projects unit handles a variety of projects within the UNCG Digital Collections.

 For a consultation, please email David Gwynn, Digital Projects Coordinator.
 More information on faculty digitization services offered by Digital Projects or by other departments on campus can be found here.

 For information on ordering high resolution copies of our digitized material or to arrange permission for publication or other reuse, please visit this page.

 The Digital Projects Priorities Team has identified four collection priority areas for new digital projects based on collection strengths and priorities within the University and the Univiversity Libraries:

 For a list of our completed and in progress digital projects, please visit the UNCG Digital Collections website.